elpython/elpython-meta/README.md

 # What is the proposed relationship with CPython?

-*All* functional changes to EL Python should either appear in CPython first, or else be covered by a draft PEP that has been submitted for consideration for a future version of CPython.
+*All* functional changes to EL Python should either appear in CPython first, or else be covered by a draft PEP that has been submitted for consideration for a future version of CPython, and *python-dev* has made the determination that it is suitable for inclusion as an EL Python feature, pending further consideration as a potential mainline CPython feature.

-To ensure the absence of churn-related compatibility breaks, EL Python may end up including opt-in behaviour toggles that don't appear in regular CPython releases.
+To ensure the absence of churn-related compatibility breaks, EL Python may also end up including opt-in behaviour toggles that don't appear in regular CPython releases.

 # How else would EL Python differ from CPython?